 Parents whose baby has died have the greatest stake in understanding what happened and why their baby died; they can also offer extremely helpful insights into the care they received.
 Engaging bereaved parents in the review process and including their views and any concerns and/or questions they have about their or their baby's care will improve the quality of the review and ensure that from the outset the review addresses their questions.
-Parents, particularly mothers, have a unique perspective on everything that happened to them and their baby, being the only people actually present for the entirety of the pregnancy.
-For this reason the first set of care-related questions in the PMRT addresses questions around engagement with parents and any questions and concerns they have.
+Parents, particularly mothers, have a unique perspective on every-thing that happened to them and their baby, being the only people actually present for the entirety of the pregnancy.
+For this reason the first set of care-related questions in the PMRT addresses questions around engagement with parents and any questions and concerns they have about the care they and their baby received.

 Engaging bereaved parents in the review process does not mean having the parents present at the review.
-Engagement emphasises the important of informing them the review is taking place and giving them the opportunity to share their views or any questions or concerns they have about their or their baby's care so that these can be specifically addressed by the review process.
+Engagement emphasises the importance of informing them the review is taking place and giving them the opportunity to share their views or any questions or concerns they have about their or their baby's care so that these can be specifically addressed by the review process.